lucaparmigiani/plugvimwiki/README.md

 their own syntax highlighting.
 See the [VimWiki Wiki](https://vimwiki.github.io/vimwikiwiki/) for an example website built with VimWiki!

+For the latest features and fixes checkout the [dev branch](https://github.com/vimwiki/vimwiki/tree/dev).
 If you are interested in contributing see [this section](#helping-vimwiki).

 With VimWiki, you can: